 What is Binge Drinking?

-Drinking and drug use on college campuses is widespread.
+Drinking and drug use on college campuses is widespread, making the ability to avoid peer pressure even harder.
 The National Institute on Alcohol Abuse and Alcoholism estimates that four out of every five college students drink alcohol to some extent.
 Of these students consuming alcohol, approximately half of them engage in binge drinking.
 Binge drinking involves consuming enough alcohol to bring the blood alcohol concentration level to 0.08 or higher.
 This drinking would involve consuming four drinks in a two-hour period for men and five drinks in this time for women.

 - College Drinking